galeone/galeone.github.io/_posts/2020-11-27-deploy-train-tesorflow-models-in-go-human-activity-recognition.md

 It's possible to train a model in Go (although not recommended until we can save the status of a SavedModel) and in general, it's really easy to use any graph defined inside a `tf.Module` if it has been correctly designed and exported.

-The Go Philosophy of *"Don't communicate by sharing memory; share memory by communicating* fits well with the interactions that an ML model has with its deploy environment, especially if we are interested in incremental learning.
+The Go Philosophy of *"Don't communicate by sharing memory; share memory by communicating"* fits well with the interactions that an ML model has with its deploy environment, especially if we are interested in incremental learning.

 <small>**Disclaimer**: The actual Python code executed in the article is not an RNN but I replaced the RNN with a Dense layer.
 Not for my choice but because TensorFlow has an open bug with the deployment of RNNs that should be addressed ASAP in my opinion (after all, this bug is preventing the deployment of stateful RNNs :S): [#44428](https://github.com/tensorflow/tensorflow/issues/44428) - unfortunately the bug is still open and not addressed after 29 days (at the time of writing).</small>